Austin ISD leaders search for alternatives to state's special education plan as deadline for agreement nears

 McKenna said students with disabilities are seen as an "afterthought," and the problem is the mindset toward them.
 It's one of many examples as to why the district is tangling with the possibility of a conservatorship.

-On Thursday, the superintendent and AISD board members met to discuss the future of their district as the deadline to sign-on to a proposed agreed order with the Texas Education Agency (TEA) looms.
+On Thursday, AISD's superintendent and board members met to discuss the future of their district as the deadline to sign-on to a proposed agreed order with the Texas Education Agency (TEA) looms.

 The district has until Sept.
-29 to decide whether they will take part in the state's alternative Special Ed plan over a full-on conservatorship.
+29 to decide whether it will take part in the state's alternative Special Ed plan over a full-on conservatorship.

-Under the alternative plan, a slew of changes would occur from board policy revisions, and requirements from the board and administrations.
+Under the alternative plan, a slew of changes would occur, from board policy revisions to requirements from the board and administrations.

-TEA would install monitors to make recommendations, with failure to comply with any of the requirements allowing TEA to step in.
+The TEA would install monitors to make recommendations, with failure to comply with any of the requirements allowing the TEA to step in.

 Parents and McKenna addressed school leaders.
 The majority called the proposal a "takeover," and a step toward setting the district and its special education students up for failure.

-"If you're a special education student like me, you kind of have to fight every single day to try to get to close to normalcy," said McKenna.
+"If you're a special education student like me, you kind of have to fight every single day to try to get to close to normalcy," McKenna said.

 Another factor in the proposal would be to implement the "Lone Star Governance" training model, which would direct the superintendent and board members to spend 50% of each board meetings on student outcomes in an effort to make required improvements to special education.